-Programs Implements Which Policy(ies) Responsible Supporting Department(s) 2020 - 2025 2026 - 2030 2031 - 2040 Annual Ongoing indirect adverse effects of project development are avoided.
-Priority 2.
-Minimize Impacts: Proposed development shall be conditioned to minimize adverse impacts by limiting the degree or magnitude of the action and its implementation to less than significant to the maximum extent feasible1.
-Other mitigation measures may include reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action.
-Measures to mitigate the spread of invasive plant species (e.g., New Zealand mudsnail) shall include but will not be limited to: cleaning of equipment, footwear, and clothing before entering a construction site and the identification and treatment of significant infestations of invasive plant species within a project site.
-Priority 3.
-Compensate for Impacts: Compensating for the impact can be done by replacing or providing substitute resources or by rectifying the impact by repairing, rehabilitating, or restoring the impact environment.
-Compensatory mitigation ratios for protected sensitive resources will be established based on the rarity of the resource, quality of affected habitat associated with the resource, temporary and permanent losses to habitat function, the type of mitigation
+Implements Which Responsible Supporting 20 - 2025 26 - 2030 31 - 2040 nnual ngoing Prog indirect adverse effects of project development are avoided. • Priority 2.
+Minimize Impacts: Proposed development shall be conditioned to minimize adverse impacts by limiting the degree or magnitude of the action and its implementation to less than significant to the maximum extent feasible 1.
+Other mitigation measures may include reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action. • Measures to mitigate the spread of invasive plant species and invasive wildlife species (e.g., New Zealand mudsnail) shall include but will not be limited to: cleaning of equipment, footwear, and clothing before entering a construction site and the identification and treatment of significant infestations of invasive plant species within a project site. • Priority 3.
+Compensate for Impacts: Compensating for the impact can be done by replacing or providing substitute resources or by rectifying the impact by repairing, rehabilitating, or restoring the impacted environment. • Compensatory mitigation ratios 2020 - 2025 2026 - 2030 2031 - 2040 Annual Ongoing for protected sensitive resources will be established based on the rarity of the resource, quality of affected habitat associated with the resource, temporary and permanent losses to habitat function, the type of mitigation

 Programs Implements Which Policy(ies) Responsible Supporting Department(s) 2020 - 2025 2026 - 2030 2031 - 2040 Annual Ongoing proposed (restoration, enhancement, preservation, establishment), and other requirements associated with state or federal permits.
-Mitigation ratios will be determined at the project level in consultation with the County, the qualified biologist, and, where applicable, federal or state agencies with jurisdiction over the resource (e.g., CDFW, USACE, USFWS). if impacts on a protected sensitive biological resource are unavoidable, then the project proponent shall mitigate for the type of resource as follows: Endangered, Rare, Threatened, or Candidate Species: The applicant shall obtain incidental take authorization from USFWS (16 U.S. Code [U.S.C.]
-Section 1531 et seq.) or CDFW (California Fish and Game Code Sections 2050- 2115.5) prior to commencing development of the project site, apply minimization measures or other conditions required under the incidental take authorization, and shall provide equivalent compensation for the unavoidable losses of these resources, generally at a minimum ratio of 1:11, or greater.
+Mitigation ratios will be determined at the project level in consultation with the County, the qualified biologist, and, where applicable, federal or state agencies with jurisdiction over the resource (e.g., CDFW, USACE, USFWS). sensitive biological resource are unavoidable, then the project proponent shall mitigate for the type of resource as follows: Endangered, Rare, Threatened, or Candidate Species: The applicant shall obtain incidental take authorization from USFWS (16 U.S. Code [U.S.C.]
+Section 1531 et seq.) or CDFW (California Fish and Game Code Sections 2050-2115.5) prior to commencing development of the project site, apply minimization measures or other conditions required under the incidental take authorization, and shall provide equivalent compensation for the unavoidable losses of these resources, generally at a minimum ratio of 1:1, or greater.
 Compensation may include purchasing credits from a USFWS- or CDFW-approved mitigation bank or restoring or enhancing habitat within the project site or outside of the project site.
 Special-Status Species (includes Locally Important Species): The applicant shall provide equivalent